Miami Hurricanes football: 1989: University of Miami mascot detained by police

+2004-05: 7th Floor Crew

+In 2004, several Miami players recorded a 9-minute long rap song under the informal group name "7th Floor Crew".
+The song contained numerous lewd and obscene sexual references.
+It was later leaked to the public in 2005.
+The song was set to the beat of Aaliyah's "If Your Girl Only Knew".
+Bomani Jones wrote about the incident after the recording was leaked.

 2006: FIU brawl

 On October 14, 2006, in the first meeting of cross-town programs, Miami and the Florida International Golden Panthers brawled after a PAT.

 FIU cornerback Chris Smith wrestled Miami holder Matt Perelli to the ground after the kick and appeared to punch him in the chin.
 Another FIU cornerback, Marshall McDuffie Jr., kicked Perelli in the head.
 Miami's Anthony Reddick swung his helmet at FIU players and Miami's Brandon Meriweather kicked an FIU player.
 FIU's A'Mod Ned, who was injured, came onto the field and swung at Miami players with his crutches.
 The fight lasted just over one minute before the coaches of both teams were able to separate the players.
 Florida Highway Patrol state troopers and City of Miami police arrived on the field as the fight was going on and remained a visual presence on the sidelines and in the stands to prevent further fighting.
 The game was delayed approximately 15 to 20 minutes as the officials attempted to sort out which players were ejected and what, if any, penalty yards needed to be enforced.

 The next day, 31 players from both schools were punished, including 18 from FIU and 13 from Miami.
 The Miami players were handed one-game suspensions while the FIU players were suspended for the remainder of the season.
 Three Miami players were suspended indefinitely and the rest were also assigned community service work.